What IS an internship?

 - Summarize the results of Step 2 into a targeted Objective statement and integrate it into your current resume.

-- Meet with your Academic Advisor/Internship Coordinator to submit your current resume and to complete a demographic profile.
+- Meet with your Academic Advisor/Internship Coordinator to submit your current resume and to complete an Internship Interest Assessment Form.
 Be prepared to discuss the type of questions suggested in Number 2.
-If you have already identified a prospective Internship Sponsor, you may bring with you to the meeting a completed Internship Position Description form (PDF) and the Internship Program Memorandum of Understanding (PDF).
+If you have already identified a prospective Internship Sponsor, you may bring with you to the meeting a completed Internship Position Description form (PDF).

 - Upon approval of your participation and the Internship Position, you will be registered by the Department for course credit.
 You can then start your internship and have a great learning experience!